InformaticsMatters/pipelines-utils/README.md

     been marked for non-execution as the test name begins with `ignore_`.

 ### Limiting test search
-You can limit the tests that are located by defining the parent directories that you want executed on the command-line.
+You can limit the tests that are executed by defining the parent directories that you want the tester to explore via the command-line.
 From gradle you can add the test directories as a comma-separated list with the `-o` option.
-To only run the tests in the pipelines project your command-line would look like this: -
+To only run the tests in the `pipelines` project your command-line would look like this: -

     $ ./gradlew runPipelineTester -Pptargs=-opipelines

-Additionally, if you only want to run some specific tests within a directory you can added their names to the directory with `.`.
+Additionally, if you want to limit test execution further by naming specific tests within a project you can added their names to the directory with `.`.
 For example, to only run the test `test_x_100` in the `pipelines`
-directory: -
+project: -

     $ ./gradlew runPipelineTester -Pptargs=-opipelines.test_x_100

+You can add more tests if you want by adding further comma-separated values.
+To add `test_v` in the `pipleines_demo` project for example: -

+    $ ./gradlew runPipelineTester -Pptargs=-opipelines.test_x_100,pipelines-demo.test_v

-To run all the tests in the `pipelines` directory and the `test_probe` test in the `pipelines-2` directory: -
+To run all the tests in the `pipelines` directory and the `test_probe` test in the `pipelines-2` project: -

     $ ./gradlew runPipelineTester -Pptargs=-opipelines,pipelines-2.test_probe